qtnc/swan/docs/stdlib.md

 A Set is a collection of items, in principle all of the same type (although nothing is enforced), where order has no importance and where any item may only be present once.
 Another characteristic of sets beside the uniqueness of held objects is their ability to make set opations: union, intersection, difference and symetric difference

-- Constructor: Set(...items): construct a set from individual elements
+- Constructor: Set(...sequences): construct a set from one or more concatenated sequences
 - Implicitly constructed when using `<...>` notation
 - Operators: `-, &, |, ^, in`
 - Comparison operators: ==, !=

 Methods:

-- static Set.of(sequences...): construct a set from one or more concatenated sequences
+- static Set.of(items...): construct a set from individual elements
 - add(...items): add one or more items
 - clear: empty the whole set
 - iterator: return an iterator to go through the elements of this set.
 The iteration is in an unspecified order.